maroofi/bulkDNS/README.md

 BulkDNS scanner based on sdns low-level DNS library.

 ./bulkdns [OPTIONS] <INPUT|FILE>
-	            --udp-only 	Only query using UDP connection (Default will follow TCP) --set-do 	Set DNSSEC OK (DO) bit in queries (default is no DO) --noedns 	Do not support EDNS0 in queries (Default supports EDNS0) --set-nsid 	The packet has NSID in edns0 --threads=<param>	How many threads should be used (it's pthreads, and default is 300) -t <param>, --type=<param>	Resource Record type (A, AAAA, NS, TXT, RRSIG, PTR, SOA, MX, SRV, CNAME, HINFO).
+	            --udp-only 	        Only query using UDP connection (Default will follow TCP) --set-do 	        Set DNSSEC OK (DO) bit in queries (default is no DO) --noedns 	        Do not support EDNS0 in queries (Default supports EDNS0) --set-nsid 	        The packet has NSID in edns0 --threads=<param>	How many threads should be used (it's pthreads, and default is 300) -t <param>, --type=<param>	Resource Record type (A, AAAA, NS, etc).
 Default is 'A' -c <param>, --class=<param>	RR Class (IN, CH).
 Default is 'IN' -r <param>, --resolver=<param>	Resolver IP address to send the query to (default 1.1.1.1) -p <param>, --port=<param>	Resolver port number to send the query to (default 53) -o <param>, --output=<param>	Output file name (default is the terminal with stdout) -e <param>, --error=<param>	where to write the error (default is terminal with stderr) -h ,        --help 	        Print this help message

+	We currently supports the following RR:
+		A, AAAA, NS, RRSIG, SOA, MX, SRV, URI, PTR,
+		HINFO, TXT, CNAME, NID, L32, L64, LP
+	Supported DNS classes: IN, CH

 ```